caktus/django-sticky-uploads/docs/plugin.rst

 ______________________________________________________________________

 The ``success`` callback is called when the server has completed a successful upload.
-Successful in the case means that the server gave a 20X response which could include the case where the server did not validate the file which was uploaded.
+Successful in this case means that the server gave a 2XX response which could include the case where the server did not validate the file which was uploaded.
 A successful server response will contain the following info: